Our Palliative Medicine team

 Our palliative care team sees a wide variety of patients, such as those cared for by hematology-oncology (including hematological malignancy and transplant patients), hospital medicine, cardiology, neurology, surgical specialties, and the intensive care unit.
 Our team consists of physicians, nurse practitioners, nurses, a clinical pharmacist lead, social workers, healing arts practitioners, volunteers, creative arts specialists and chaplains.

 We have outpatient and inpatient services as well as a primary service at the Jack Byrne Center for Palliative & Hospice Care serving our community.
-Rotations include 2 local home hospice programs with Visiting Nurse and Hospice for New Hampshire and Vermont as well as Bayada, long-term care facility experiences at a few Dartmouth Health affiliated sites representing a socioeconomic range, pediatric palliative care at our own Dartmouth Health Children's, spirituality, social work, the local Veterans Affairs Medical Center at White River Junction, and interventional pain.
+Rotations include 2 local home hospice programs with Visiting Nurse and Hospice for New Hampshire and Vermont as well as Bayada, long-term care facility experiences at a few Dartmouth Health affiliated sites representing a socioeconomic range, pediatric palliative care at our own Dartmouth Health Children's, spirituality, social work, and the local Veterans Affairs Medical Center at White River Junction.
 Our faculty are nationally recognized for communication education, substance use disorder in palliative care populations, narrative medicine, and healthcare delivery science research in end-of-life care.

 Interprofessional Fellowship Model

 Interprofessional training is an ideal, but real-world challenges impact its actualization.
-We are pioneering a side-by-side interprofessional training experience and leadership model between physician and nurse practitioner in a way that is completely compliant with ACGME regulations, but utilizes clinicians based on their skills and attitudes instead of solely by their profession.
+We are pioneering a side-by-side interprofessional training experience and leadership model between physicians and APPs in a way that is completely compliant with ACGME regulations, but utilizes clinicians based on their skills and attitudes instead of solely by their profession.
 The result has been a fellowship class of equally skilled independent hospice and palliative medicine clinicians who can serve as agents of change for our vision of interprofessional equity in the care of seriously ill patients.

 Read more about the Interprofessional Fellowship Model on page 6 of our Department of Medicine newsletter where it was celebrated as an innovative training model.